ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The term "claim" is defined in {{RFC8392}}.

-Statement Sequence:

-: a sequence of Signed Statements captured by a Verifiable Data Structure. see Verifiable Data Structure

 Append-only Log:

 : a Statement Sequence comprising the entire registration history of the Transparency Service.